Last Updated on March 25, 2026

 Self Guided Treasure Hunt Newcastle

-Get teens walking with a smartphone treasure hunt.
-Use your phone to solve clues and follow maps while discovering Newcastle on foot.
+Get teens Use your phone to solve clues and follow maps while discovering Newcastle on foot.
 See both the popular landmarks and the hidden gems of this fabulous city.

 The best things about this treasure hunt is that teenagers can enjoy it at their own pace.
 Pause whenever you want, whether it’s for a coffee break or to take a breather.